nahandove/CinemaRoomREST/README.txt

 links.
 Note that once the purchased seat is returned, a new token associated with the seat is generated, and the old token expires.

-If the token fails to match any of the ticket seats, the server sends the error message: {
+If the token fails to match any of the seat tickets, the server sends the error message: {
 "error":"Wrong token!"} with the status code 400 (Bad Request).

 4. /stats